tomas-ravalli/dynamic-pricing-engine/README.md

     ```bash
     python -m src.models.train_demand_model
     ```
-    *Note: The `build_features.py` script is now used for the EDA notebook.
-The final training pipelines handle data transformations internally.*

 4.  **Run the Decision Engine scripts (optional):** These scripts show how to use the trained demand model to get simulations and price recommendations.
     ```bash